A voice reminder for dementia

 Best suited for

-Someone in the mild to moderate stages of dementia, living at home (alone or with a partner), where reading a clock or remembering today's plans has become difficult.
+Someone in the mild to moderate stages of dementia, living at home (alone or with a partner), for whom reading a clock — or making sense of a written calendar — has become difficult.

 Why we built this